Malware is Everywhere

-We’ve actually experienced quite an uptick in SPAM emails recently which prompted me to create this post.
-It’s something everyone is affected by and it can be malicious or more benign but regardless, it’s ALL a big pain in the ass.
+We’ve all experienced a jump in the amount of SPAM emails recently.
+Along with the increased amount – the tactics have become more ruthless.
+It’s something everyone is affected by and it can have malicious intent, or be more benign but regardless, it’s ALL a big pain in the ass.
 Especially for businesses.

 Many times an unsolicited email will have an “Unsubscribe Link”.
 Score right?!
 Well, maybe but it might just turn out to be a touchdown for the other team.
 Take our word for it, those almost never work.
 As soon as you click it, you’re alerting the Spammer they have reached an active email address.
 It encourages the sender to throw more junk your way.
 Don’t waste your time with Unsubscribe Links.